Pomeranian Shedding

 Pomeranians have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 3-7 lbs and lifespan of 12-16 yrs, the Pomeranian requires thoughtful care tailored to their specific breed characteristics.
+Expect 3-7 lbs at maturity and 12-16 yrs of life with a Pomeranian; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 What makes the Pomeranian distinct is not any single trait but the combination of size, energy, health profile, and temperament that shapes daily care needs.

 Health Predisposition Summary: Pomeranians show higher-than-average incidence of luxating patella, collapsed trachea, dental disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.